Back to blog

 When should I speak with parents after a match?

 Avoid sporting conversations immediately after the game.
-If the topic is playing time, position or technical decisions, wait 24 hours and use an agreed channel.
-This reduces emotion, misunderstandings and defensive answers.
+If the topic is playing time, position or technical decisions, apply the 24-hour rule and use the agreed communication channel.
+That gap reduces immediate emotion, misunderstandings and defensive answers, and filters out complaints that solve themselves after a night's sleep.

 What if a parent gives instructions from the sideline?

-First remind the whole family group without pointing at one person.
-If it continues, speak privately and explain that duplicated instructions confuse the player and harm their learning.
+First remind the whole family group without pointing at anyone.
+If it continues, speak privately and explain that duplicated instructions create confusion for the player.
+In grassroots football, consistency between sideline and training is essential for learning and for the child to dare to make their own decisions.